awsdocs/amazon-s3-developer-guide/doc_source/configure-requester-pays-console.md

-# Configure Requester Pays by Using the Amazon S3 Console<a name="configure-requester-pays-console"></a>
+# Configure Requester Pays by using the Amazon S3 console<a name="configure-requester-pays-console"></a>

  You can configure a bucket for Requester Pays by using the Amazon S3 console\.